 Fences are one of my most favorite subjects for photography.

-Simply put, fences or railings – as we call it, are kind of barricades made out of wooden or iron bars or metal wires.
-But these inanimate things can evoke a thousand different emotions in our hearts, depending upon what set up they are situated in.
+Fences or railings are simply barricades made out of wooden or iron bars or metal wires.
+But beyond this practical significance, these inanimate things can evoke a thousand different emotions in our hearts, depending upon what set up they are situated in.

 Sometimes they look romantic, sometimes they feel nostalgic, sometimes, even enigmatic!

-The beauty about fences is that even though they define “Boundary” for a particular place, they make that place all the more inviting anyway!
+The beauty about fences is that, even though they define “boundary” of a particular space, they make the place all the more inviting anyway!

-When I was next to these gorgeous fences photographing them, I felt like I was part of some story, some very intriguing story…and every photograph I captured seemed like a memorable frame of some scene from that story as it unfolded slowly, gracefully…
+Next to these gorgeous fences photographing them, I felt like I was part of some story, some very intriguing story…and every photograph I captured seemed like a memorable frame of some scene from that story as it unfolded gracefully, slowly…

 View the complete gallery of my fence images here !